MOZYME

 Utilities

-Both because MOZYME is a new function in MOPAC, and because the issues involved in manipulating proteins are very different from those involving small molecules, all users are strongly recommended to spend some time familiarizing themselves with the new functions.
+Because the issues involved in manipulating proteins are very different from those involving small molecules, all users are strongly recommended to spend some time familiarizing themselves with the MOZYME utilities.

 General guidelines